Skip to main content

 That night was a prototype.
 A glimpse.
 Today, everything we saw in that moment has shipped as real infrastructure:

 • Every conversation is saved.
 Your agent conversations persist automatically.
 Close the tab, come back tomorrow, and pick up exactly where you left off.
-The system remembers what you discussed, what you decided, what's still pending.
+The system remembers what you discussed, what you decided, what is still pending.

 • Memory works across all AI models.
-Regardless of which frontier model you choose (OpenAI, Anthropic, or Google), your agents carry their full memory context.
+Regardless of which frontier model you choose (from OpenAI, Anthropic, or Google), your agents carry their full memory context.

 • Taskade EVE remembers you.
 The workspace AI companion now retains important information from your interactions and applies it in future conversations.
-You don't repeat yourself.
+You do not repeat yourself.
 The workspace knows.

 • Knowledge syncs on a schedule.
 Train agents on live workspace projects that update automatically: daily on Starter and Pro, hourly on Business, real-time on Enterprise.
 The more your workspace evolves, the smarter your agents become.